 Encephalitis in Dogs

-Home » Pet Parents » Conditions We Treat » Encephalitis in Dogs
+Home » Conditions We Treat » Encephalitis in Dogs

 When the brain becomes inflamed, this is called encephalitis.
 The breeds most likely to develop encephalitis are Yorkshire Terriers and various other Terrier breeds, along with Maltese, Chihuahuas, and Pugs.
-Encephalitis in dogs can progress rapidly and may even be fatal.
-Because of this, we recommend immediate care from our veterinary neurologists in Miami, Boynton Beach or Jupiter if your pet is showing signs of encephalitis.
+Encephalitis in dogs most commonly affects young adult or adult dogs, can progress rapidly, and may even be fatal.
+Because of this, we recommend immediate care from our veterinary neurologists at Southeast Veterinary Neurology (SEVN) if your pet is showing signs of encephalitis.

-Encephalitis, or inflammation of the brain, has two main causes: infectious and non-infectious.
-Non-infectious causes are more common, and thought to be due to an overactive immune system (the part of the body that normally protects it from infections).
+Encephalitis, or inflammation of the brain, has two main causes: infectious and noninfectious.
+Noninfectious causes are more common, and thought to be due to an overactive immune system (the part of the body that normally protects it from infections).
 When the immune system is overactive, it can attack normal parts of the body.
-One example is lupus, in which the body's defense system attacks the internal organs.
 In dogs with encephalitis, the body's defenses attack the brain.
-Sometimes the coverings of the brain (meninges) are also affected, and this is called meningitis.
+When the coverings of the brain (meninges) are affected, it is known as meningitis.
+When both the brain and the meninges are affected, it is called granulomatous meningoencephalitis (GME).

 Symptoms of Encephalitis